 Relax and Have Fun

-Second in the list will be photography.
+Second on the list will be photography.
 Go click-crazy and shoot as many pictures as you can.
-You will be presented with ample opportunities to indulge in all kinds of photography including landscape, portrait, night skies, wildlife and much more.
+You will be presented with ample opportunities to indulge in all kinds of photography including landscape, portrait, night skies, wildlife, and much more.

 Triund will be the perfect place to go camping in Mcleodganj.
 You can either bring your own camping gear or check into any of the campsites at the top.